 Some of my most favourite writing by John Steinbeck and Canadian Writer Arjun Basu was spare and yet so loaded with meaning.
 Moments of realization, turning points, loaded drama that spoke to a bigger story.
 How do I do this with photography, I asked myself?
 Not all my work aims for this, but recently this is what excites me the most.

 My personal projects blurs the line between straight photography and art making.
-It does not stop at the moment of capture but has extended into the manipulation of space and light, using “lighting painting” and photo stacking, building miniature “sets” and then compositing and altering through digital applications.
+It does not stop at the moment of capture but has extended into the manipulation of space and light, using “lighting painting” and photo stacking, building miniature “sets”, creating digital 3D models, then compositing and altering through digital applications.